GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 # User manual

+Prepare your system for malfunctioning GPU otherwise your system may hang during OS boot:  start the utility while faulty GPU is not plugged yet

 ![e1](photo/e1.png)

-Prepare your system for malfunctioning GPU otherwise your system may hang during OS boot:
-* start the utility while faulty GPU is not plugged yet
-* click "Enable boot without driver" ([special boot mode](#bootmode) where you can select between ususal boot and safe mode without video driver)
+* click "Enable boot without driver" ([special boot mode](#bootmode) where you can select between regular boot and safe mode without video driver)
 * follow instructions on your screen

 ![e2](photo/e2.png)

-## Stage1 - initial VBIOS flash
+## First flash
+Click "Flash testing VBIOS"
 ![e3](photo/e3.png)

+Original VBIOS automatically got saved at this point, click "Reboot"
 ![e4](photo/e4.png)

-## Stage2 - more VBIOS flashes
+## Next flashes
+If there system boots fine and there are NO artifacts on the screen:
+* install NVIDIA driver compatible with the GPU, like 390/391.xx
+* run any *short* benchmark
+* start the utility again, select "Activate more blocks and reboot"

 ![e5](photo/e5.png)

+If there are artifacts or boot/benchmark problems - select "Flash fixing VBIOS and reboot"

 ![e6](photo/e6.png)

+Continue until the utility will find an optimal and stable VBIOS.
+If your GPU still shows some artifacts then it can not be fixed by this utility.

-## Completion
+## Last stage
+If the utility have found optimal and stable VBIOS and GPU have completed any benchmark - start the utility and select "Complete configuring", this will save modified VBIOS and return your system to normal boot mode

 ![e7](photo/e7.png)

+You can run GPU-Z and check your current "bus width" and "memory size"

 ![e8](photo/e8.png)

 ### <a id="bootmode">Special boot mode</a>
-The special boot mode button just tunes built-in OS functionality.
-Mode can be switched back to normal in several ways:
+"Enable boot without driver" button just tunes built-in OS functionality to let you enter safe mode without video driver.
+To reverse it try one of this:
-* automatically during completion stage after the VBIOS search is done
+* successfully complete VBIOS modification (will be applied automatically)
 * manually via the "Disable boot without driver" button
 * manually by launching as Administrator `restore_boot_mode` tool from detail subfolder
 * manually by running as Administrator `bcdedit /set "{bootmgr}" displaybootmenu no` (for Linux: `systemctl set-default graphical.target`)

 ### <a id="troubleshooting">Troubleshooting</a>
-Many problematic GPUs can hang booting even during POST, before OS load.
-Some of such cards are fixable too, but may require several workarounds to be able to boot the OS and be flashed with the "Old NVIDIA artifacts" tool.
-Try the following:
+Some of faulty GPUS may hang even during POST and don't make it to safe mode.
+Some of them *can* be fixed, but may require several workarounds to be able to boot the OS and be flashed with the "Old NVIDIA artifacts" tool.
+Try following:
-* enable/disable CSM-compatible-with-non-EFI mode in motherboard BIOS
+* enable or disable CSM-compatible-with-non-EFI mode in motherboard BIOS
 * enable "Integrated GPU" or "iGPU Multi-Monitor" in motherboard BIOS and attach display to the motherboard
-* use two discrete GPUs: plug the working GPU with display attached into the PCIe slot closest to CPU and plug the problematic card in another slot.
+* use two discrete GPUs: plug the working GPU with display attached into the PCIe slot closest to CPU and plug the faulty card in another slot.

 ### <a id="changelog">Changelog and misc downloads</a>